hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 ## Overview

-FCNs and GCNs (1st order, 5th order, 8th order) developed using pytorch were used to classify time blocks of fmri data across subjects.
+FCNs and GCNs (1st order, 5th order, 8th order), developed using pytorch, were used to classify time blocks of fmri data across subjects.
-The fmri data came from the [Camcan study](https://www.cam-can.org/) and was recorded while subjects watched a Hitchcock movie
+The fmri data came from the [Camcan study](https://www.cam-can.org/) and was recorded while subjects watched a Hitchcock movie.
+The fmri data was split into equaly sized blocks of timepoints, for example, the 192 timepoints would be split into 26 x 8 blocks for a block duration of 8.
+THe FCN and GCN models were then used in a Machine Learning manner to classify each timepoint as coming from each of the 26 blocks.
-It transpired that the FCNs yielded a better predictive performance.
+It transpired that the FCNs yielded a better predictive performance than the GCNs.
 FCNs were therefore used in the second part of the study for further analysis.
-This involved parcellating the fmri data into 7 key networks based on the [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal and determining the classification power of each network separately.
+This involved parcellating the fmri data into 7 key networks based on the [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal) and determining the classification power of each network separately.

 ## Introduction
 A central goal in neuroscience is to understand the mechanisms in the brain responsible for cognitive functions.
 A recent approach known as “brain decoding ”, involves inferring certain experimental points in time using pattern classification of brain activity across participants.
 Here a multidomain brain decoder was proposed that automatically learns the spatiotemporal dynamics of brain response within a short time window using a deep learning approach.